gfxfundamentals/webgl2-fundamentals/webgl/lessons/webgl-fog.md

   ...

   // Clear the canvas AND the depth buffer.
-  // Clear to the fog colort
+  // Clear to the fog color
   gl.clearColor(...fogColor);
   gl.clear(gl.COLOR_BUFFER_BIT | gl.DEPTH_BUFFER_BIT);